2020-2021 Training Opportunities

-Sivan Rotenberg, PhD, MA (Concordia University) – Dr. Rotenberg joined the faculty of Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in December of 2016.
-She serves as the Director of the Behavioral Medicine Service.
+Sivan Rotenberg, PhD (Concordia University) – Dr. Rotenberg joined the faculty of Dartmouth-Hitchcock Medical Center and Geisel School of Medicine in December of 2016.
+She serves as the Associate Training Director of the Psychology Intership Program and Director of the Behavioral Medicine Service.
 Her area of specialization is Health Psychology with an emphasis on weight management interventions and coping with cancer and other medical conditions.
 At Dartmouth-Hitchcock, she provides embedded services through the Weight and Wellness Center and the Norris Cotton Cancer Center.

 Robert Roth, PhD, ABPP-Cn (Concordia University) – Dr. Roth joined the faculty of Dartmouth-Hitchcock Medical Center (DHMC) and Geisel School of Medicine in 2001.
 He is an associate professor of psychiatry and serves as Director of the Adult Neuropsychological Service at DHMC and Director of Neuropsychology at Hanover Psychiatry.
 He is a clinical neuropsychologist with particular interest in psychiatric, neuropsychiatric, and movement disorders.
 His research is primarily focused on executive functions and motivation (e.g., apathy, reward) in psychiatric and neurological disorders and test development.
 He also collaborates with other faculty in areas such as cognition in epilepsy.